 Clemson provides the Emeritus College with funds for staff salaries and operating costs.
 The university also provides members of the emeritus faculty with substantial benefits.
 Service from Emeritus College staff, coupled with university-provided benefits enable emeriti to continue scholarly and other activities that they enjoyed as members of the active faculty.
 However, state restrictions prevent the College from spending university funds on scholarships and awards, catered functions for emeritus faculty, and some other essential activities of the College.
 This is where the College depends on donations from emeritus faculty.
 An annual average donation of $50 from 200 emeriti would adequately fund the CU Foundation.
 However with more, or larger, donations, the College could, for example, increase the amount awarded in undergraduate scholarships which is still an unrealized priority of the Advisory Board.

-The easiest way to make a donation is to do it online with a credit card.
-If you’d like to do that, Giving to Clemson: Emeritus College will direct you to the donations page, where you are given two choices for your donation.
-The default designation is labeled Emeritus College.
+The easiest way to donate is to do it online with a credit card.
+If you’d like to do that, Giving to Clemson: Emeritus College will direct you to the donations page, where you are given three choices for your donation.
+The default designation is labeled Emeritus College General Fund.
 This selection deposits your donation to a fund which is immediately available for those Emeritus College expenses not allowed from university accounts.
 The next designation is the Debbie and Vince Jackson Emeritus College Endowment for Music.
 Dr. Jackson and her husband, Vince, created this endowment to provide generated income to provide music performances and activities for the College.
 Following the Emeritus College listed again is the designation of the Emeritus College Annual Scholarship Fund for Excellence.
 This designation places your donation directly into our undergraduate scholarship fund.
-The final designation, labeled Kenelly-Voss Endowed Emeriti Fund deposits your donation to an endowment fund begun with a very large donation from John Kenelly, Alumni Distinguished Professor Emeritus of Mathematical Sciences .
+The final designation, labeled Kenelly-Voss Endowed Emeriti Fund deposits your donation to an endowment fund begun with a very large donation from John Kenelly, Alumni Distinguished Professor Emeritus of Mathematical Sciences.
 For the endowment fund, the Emeritus College has unrestricted use of income generated by the fund, but only after the principal amounts to at least $25,000.
-Right now, the fund needs an additional $5,000 to become fully funded.
+Right now, the fund needs an additional $6,000 to become fully funded.
 The last designation, labeled Emeritus College Scholarship Fund for Excellence places your donation directly into our undergraduate scholarship fund.